roe-dl/weewx-skymap-almanac/README.md

 * **Civil time**: Civil time you find in the lower right corner together with the date.

+## Moon with moon phase

+Add `$almanac.moon_symbol` to your skin.

-You can choose which time is used within the caption of the analemma:
+You can change the size of the symbol by setting the parameter `width` like `$almanac.moon_symbol(width=200)`.

+## Analemma

+### Usage

+Add `$almanac.analemma` to your skin.

+The analemma is calculated for the year and the time of day `$almanac` is bound to.
+You can change it by setting `almanac_time`.

+### Parameters

+All the options that are defined for the configuration file can also be used as parameters.
+Additionally there are the following parameters defined to adjust the layout:

+* `width`: Width of the diagram.
+Default 280.
+* `height`: Height of the diagram.
+Default 300.
+* `location`: Location as text (for example the city name).
+Appears in the caption of the analemma.
+An empty string switches it off.
+* `tz`: Time in the caption of the analemma.
+Possible values are:
-* **LMT**: Local Mean Time.
+  * `LMT`: Local Mean Time.
 This differs from solar time by the equation of time.
 Often an analemma is provided for 12:00:00 Local Mean Time.
-* **UTC**: World time.
+  * `UTC`: UTC
-* **civil**: The local timezone time.
+  * `civil`: The local time as used by WeeWX.
+This is the default.

 ## Links